-While the damage to the joints cannot be reversed, the good news is that osteoarthritis symptoms can be managed in most cases.
-Staying active, maintaining a healthy weight and introducing some natural treatments like physical therapy and an exercise routine could slow the progression of the disease, reduce your osteoarthritis pain levels, and promote a healthy function of the affected joint.
+While the joint damage cannot be reversed, the good news is that osteoarthritis symptoms can be managed in most cases.
+Staying active, maintaining a healthy weight, and introducing some natural treatments like physical therapy and an exercise routine could slow the progression of the disease.
+This will also reduce your osteoarthritis pain levels and promote a healthy function of the affected joint.

 Who is affected by osteoarthritis?

 People of any age can develop osteoarthritis, but the risk is significantly higher the older we get.
 Many over the age of 60 have some form of osteoarthritis, but the severity of their condition varies greatly.
 In older adults, women are more likely than men to get the disease.
 When younger adults develop symptoms, it’s typically due to overuse or a joint injury.
 So, how do you prevent arthritis conditions?
 If you’re aware of the signs, there are many ways to prevent painful symptoms before your body becomes affected.

 Osteoarthritis symptoms can vary, depending on the situation, but there are a few common clues that point to early signs of osteoarthritis in patients.